DefkalionPap/Volumetric-Capture-Video-Player-Unity/README.md

-# Volumetric-Capture-Video-Importer-Unity
-Volumetric Capture Video Importer for Unity
+# Volumetric Capture Video Importer Unity

-**Name**
-glTF Volumetric Capture Importer for Unity

 **Description**
 Allows designers, developers, and filmmakers to import glTF volumetric capture videos in their projects